percona/pxb-docs/docs/xbcloud/xbcloud_gcs.md

 * –google-storage-class=name

+!!! note

-**NOTE**: The Google storage class name options are the following:
+    The Google storage class name options are the following:

     * STANDARD

     * NEARLINE

     * COLDLINE

     * ARCHIVE

-**See also**
+!!! admonition "See also"

     [Google storage classes - the default Google storage class depends on the storage class of the bucket](https://cloud.google.com/storage/docs/changing-default-storage-class)